mohini1810/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

 ✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
 Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.

+## Findings:
+Female customers generate slightly higher revenue than male customers → opportunity for targeted marketing.
+Discount users who spend more (“smart shoppers”) are high-value customers → ideal for premium offers.
+Top-rated products (Blouse, Dress, Shirt) drive customer satisfaction → should be promoted more.
+Express shipping users spend ~12% more per order → faster delivery increases revenue.
+Subscribers spend 68% more and contribute 45% of revenue → strong impact on business growth.

+##Conclusion:
+This project successfully demonstrates an end-to-end data analytics workflow, transforming raw customer transaction data into meaningful business insights using Python, SQL, and Power BI.
+The analysis highlights that customer retention, subscription models, and premium services like express shipping play a crucial role in driving revenue growth.

+High-value customers and subscribers contribute a significant share of total revenue, while a large portion of new customers indicates untapped potential for retention strategies.
+Additionally, product preferences and discount behavior reveal opportunities for targeted marketing and optimized pricing